ajoalenjeen/MOVIE-INDUSTRY-ANALYSIS/README.md

 ## Key questions explored:

-* Do high-budget movies achieve higher ROI than low-budget ones?
+* Evaluate top-performing studios in total box office gross

+* What are the profit trends of the movie industry since 1980?

 * Which genres and months are the most profitable?

-* Which companies dominate the industry in terms of profit and gross?

-* What are the profit trends of the movie industry since 1980?

 * Do runtimes differ significantly across movie genres?

 * Does runtime of a movie affect the revenue?

-## Tools & Technologies

-* Python: Pandas, NumPy, Matplotlib, Seaborn, SciPy

-* Tableau
+* Identify relationships between budget and gross revenue

+* Do high-budget movies achieve higher ROI than low-budget ones?

+## Tech Stack

+* Python: pandas, numpy, matplotlib, seaborn, scipy

+* Statistical Tests: Linear regression, correlation, t-test

 * Excel